What Happens If You Can’t Afford A Funeral? [Free options]

 Funeral expenses have been rising rapidly over the past several decades.
-Once you total the cost of the burial plot, the casket, the memorial service at the funeral home or church, and the many other final expenses, the cost of a funeral service can easily reach \$10,000-\$15,000.
+Once you total the cost of the burial plot, the casket, the memorial service at the funeral home or church, and the many other final expenses, a funeral service can easily run you $10,000 – $15,000.

-The majority of Americans, however, have less than $1,000 in their bank account, so paying thousands of dollars for funeral services would far exceed their budget.
+However, the majority of Americans have less than $1,000 in their bank account, so paying thousands of dollars for funeral services would far exceed their budget.

 If you can’t afford to pay for a funeral for your loved one and the deceased does not have a burial insurance or life insurance policy, you have two options:

-Raise the money from outside sources (via GoFundMe or a personal loan)
+- Raise the l from outside sources (via GoFundMe or a personal loan)

 Funeral Costs Have Skyrocketed